Dre Kirkpatrick: 2012

-On May 18, 2012, the Cincinnati Bengals signed Kirkpatrick to a four-year $8.62 million contract that includes $7.84 million guaranteed and a signing bonus of $4.71 million.
+On May 18, 2012, the Bengals signed Kirkpatrick to a four-year $8.62 million contract that includes $7.84 million guaranteed and a signing bonus of $4.71 million.

 Kirkpatrick joined a veteran core of cornerbacks that included six highly touted first round picks.
 While preparing for training camp, Kirkpatrick fractured his knee and was expected to miss the next six weeks and be sidelined during training camp.
 His knee recovered in August before the Cincinnati Bengals played their last preseason game.
 Kirkpatrick returned to practice, but developed tendinitis in his knee that later delayed his debut.
 Head coach Marvin Lewis named Kirkpatrick the sixth cornerback on the Bengals' depth chart to begin the season, behind Nate Clements, Leon Hall, Terence Newman, Jason Allen, and Adam Jones.